 Solid Implant Facts

 Dental implants are impervious to decay.
 Since implants and the crowns that may be connected to them are not made of natural tooth material, they do not decay.
-Still, it is important to clean the implant crown and the gums around it properly because the natural teeth remaining in your mouth are still subject to develop cavities from the bacterial acid released by the microbes in your mouth.
+Still, it is important to clean the implant crown and the gums around it properly because the natural teeth remaining in your mouth are still subject to developing cavities from the bacterial acid released by the microbes in your mouth.

 Dental implants take between 3-6 months to completely heal.
 The implants undergo a process called osseointegration, which allows the implants and the bone of your jaw to integrate or fuse together as the implant wound heals.

 Placing dental implants is an extremely predictable and common procedure.
 Dental implants can be installed in your dentist’s office.
 In addition, the procedure is not lengthy and only requires local anesthesia.

 Due to new dental technology, dentures are also an innovative new way to halt the progression of bone loss that was once associated with denture usage.

 Single tooth implants – these are used when one tooth is missing.

 Implant supported bridge – these can replace multiple teeth in a row.
 They will replace a minimum of 3 teeth, however the maximum teeth it can replace will be determined by the surgeon.